aarondfrancis/vue-model/README.md

     // used for related models, etc.
     excludeKeys: [],

-    // Prepended to each of the action routes
+    // appended as a query parameters to each the url
-    baseRoute: '',
+    // type: string, object or function
+    params: {},

+    // contentType of the data being sent to the server
+    contentType: 'application/x-www-form-urlencoded; charset=UTF-8',

     // Prepended to each event that gets emitted.
 If
     // you leave this blank when your register your